vrajp1231/SoftwareDefinedRadio/README.md

 ### Step 3: Load Web Server Files to FPGA
 - Using a tool such as MobaXterm, connect to the FPGA.
-- Transfer all files to the FPGA.
+- Transfer all files to the FPGA (Or simply transfer the lab8.tar.gz file to the FPGA and extract it there).
 - Ensure all CGI files are executable by using the following when in the `cgi-bin` folder:
   ```bash
   chmod +x *